Blinningjr/Sudoku_in_terminal/README.md

 # Sudoku_in_terminal
 Sudoku generator, game and solver.
+Writen in C.